 Does vinegar remove paint from concrete?

-White vinegar will usually remove paint stains but needs to be diluted.
-Boil ¼ cup distilled vinegar with 1 cup water, and apply to paint with a brush.
+Yes, white vinegar will usually remove paint stains or grease stains but needs to be diluted.
+Boil ¼ cup distilled vinegar with 1 cup water, and apply paint stripper to paint with a brush.
 Let sit for 10-15 minutes, and scrape to remove.

 Does acetone remove paint from concrete?

 Technically yes, but some paints are more affected by acetone than others.
-Acetone is a great way to remove latex paint from concrete floors, but it’s not how to remove acrylic paint from concrete floors.
+Acetone is a great way to remove latex paint from concrete flooring, but it’s not how you should remove acrylic paint from concrete.

 Why does paint peel off concrete?

-This is a result of concrete’s alkali content, which can be drawn to the surface by water exposure.
-Without a proper moisture barrier, water will crystallize concrete’s alkali into efflorescence, a substance that then promotes peeling in between the paint and floor.
+Paint peels off concrete because of concrete's alkali content, which can be drawn to the surface by water exposure.
+Without a proper moisture barrier, water will crystallize concrete's alkali into efflorescence, which promotes peeling between the paint and the floor.

 Should you seal painted concrete?